PentoHQ/tech-challenge-frontend/Notes.md

 `Modified components`

-- ListItem : added itemlabel and editable input component
+- ListItem : added itemlabel and editable input component (Updated unit tests/specs as well)
 - FormRow : updated styling
 - MonthChart : renamed this component with ChartContainer and using it as a generic one to show sessions data for month,today and week